Thumbling's Travels: Textual information

 KHM 45 was originally titled "Des Schneiders Daumerling Wanderschaft" ("The Wandering of Thumbling, the Tailor's Son"), but shortened to "Daumerlings Wanderschaft" in the 4th edition (1940).
 The Grimms made changes across edition and Wilhelm Grimm inserted jokes that they had heard from other sources to flesh out the tale.
+There are parallels to the Grimms' other Thumbling story, such as the scene where Thumbling is eaten by a cow, but it is a distinct version of the Type 700 tale.

 Analysis

 Classification

 KHM 45 Daumerlings Wanderschaft is categorized as tale type ATU 700, under the general title "Tom Thumb" type tales.